 if you receive a query refused it means either your name server is out and not working properly or your domain address does not exist in its zones.

-server address_of_ns
+nslookup server address_of_ns domain

 another practical command is when you are looking to see if a particular record exists in ns let’s say you wanna know if mx record is generated for your mail server to troubleshoot that.

-set type = mx
+nslookup server test.com set type = mx domain name